thundra-io/thundra-examples-lambda-dotnet/hello-thundra-proxy/Readme.md

-# Hello Thundra
+# Hello Thundra Proxy

 This is a simple example to get started with Thundra.
+You can use ThundraProxy to redirect the request to the real handler instead of wrapping the function with [LambdaRequestHandler](https://github.com/thundra-io/thundra-examples-lambda-dotnet/tree/master/hello-thundra).
+With ThundraProxy, you only change your deploy files(serverless.yml, aws-lambda-tools-defaults.json, template.yml etc..) not the code.

 You will learn how to observe the invocation metrics of lambda functions with Thundra using **default settings**.